ycui1984/py2048/README.md

     wget https://raw.githubusercontent.com/ralphembree/py2048/master/install.sh -q -O - | bash

 This will put the executable file in /usr/bin.
-To run the program, simply type py2048 into the command prompt.
+To run the program, simply type py2048 into the command prompt or click py2048 in your Games menu.

 ##Features
 * There is an undo button.
 You can guess what it does.